bazelbuild/rules_swift/doc/rules.md

 </pre>

 Groups Swift compatible libraries (e.g. `swift_library` and `objc_library`).
-Can be used anywhere a `swift_library` can be used.
+The target can be used anywhere a `swift_library` can be used.
+It behaves similar to source-less `{cc,obj}_library` targets.

+Unlike `swift_module_alias`, a new module isn't created for this target, you need to import the grouped libraries directly.

 **ATTRIBUTES**